citusdata/citus_docs/develop/migration_mt_query.rst

 * Application code and any other ingestion processes that write to the tables should be updated to include the new columns.
 * Running the application test suite against the modified schema on Citus is a good way to determine which areas of the code need to be modified.
-* Also it's a good idea to enable logging to spot and remove any stray cross-shard queries that might hide in a multi-tenant app.
+* It's a good idea to enable database logging.
+The logs can help uncover stray cross-shard queries in a multi-tenant app that should be converted to per-tenant queries.

 Specialized Libraries
 ~~~~~~~~~~~~~~~~~~~~~